JonasToth/HighIntegrityTooling/README.md

 ### 6.1 Selection statements
 #### 6.1.1 Enclose the body of a selection or an iteration statement in a compound statement
+- how would that be done?

 #### 6.1.2 Explicitly cover all paths through multi-way selection statements
+- i think this can be done ez as well, unsure

 #### 6.1.3 Ensure that a non-empty case statement block does not fall through to the next label
+- should be ez

 #### 6.1.4 Ensure that a switch statement has at least two case labels, distinct from the default label
+- should be ez

 ### 6.2 Iteration statements
 #### 6.2.1 Implement a loop that only uses element values as a range-based loop
+- modernize-loop-convert

 #### 6.2.2 Ensure that a loop has a single loop counter, an optional control variable, and is not degenerate
+- hmmm, complicated?

 #### 6.2.3 Do not alter a control or counter variable more than once in a loop
+- not ez, but visiting the compound stmt could be done, see readability-function-size

 #### 6.2.4 Only modify a for loop counter in the for expression
+- should be done ez as well

 ### 6.3 Jump statements
 #### 6.3.1 Ensure that the label(s) for a jump statement or a switch condition appear later, in the same or an enclosing block
+- idk, but but that feels like static analysis?

 #### 6.3.2 Ensure that execution of a function with a non-void return type ends in a return statement with a value
+- compiler diagnostics!

 ### 6.4 Declaration statement